 Our collections are meant to be shared.
 The Rubenstein Library is open to everyone — students, scholars, independent researchers and members of the general public.
 Undergraduate and graduate classes meet regularly in the Rubenstein Library, giving students the opportunity to hold history in their hands and to test what they are learning about the past.
 Researchers from around the world travel to Duke to see materials held nowhere else, some supported by our research fellowship programs.
 Through our lectures, exhibitions, performances, screenings and symposia we invite the public to engage with our collections and with each other.

-We invite you to visit the Rubenstein Library and to help us continue to build these remarkable collections.
+We invite you to help us continue to build these remarkable collections.

 About David M. Rubenstein